bhavay1998/sql_ecomm_analytics/README.md

 ### Interim Growth Report
 Analyzed how the business is doing in the first 8 months of its operations, to help the CEO prepare for the board meeting:
 - `gsearch` sessions and orders increased steadily month over month, confirming it as the primary growth channel.
-- `nonbrand` campaigns account for the majority of `gsearch` session and order volume, while `brand` traffic also shows consistent growth.
-- Rising `brand` driven sessions and orders indicate increasing user awareness and intent.
+- Rising `brand` based sessions and orders from `gsearch` traffic indicate increasing user awareness and intent.
 - `desktop` traffic generates most sessions and orders, but `mobile` sessions and orders also increased over time despite bid increases applied only to `desktop`.
-- `gsearch` produces the highest session volume, followed by `bsearch` and then `direct` traffic; all channels show sustained growth.
-- Growth in `direct-source` sessions indicates increasing organic brand recognition where business isn't relying on paid channels.
+- Growth in `direct-source` sessions indicates increasing organic brand recognition where the business doesn't have to pay to attract users.
 - session to order `conversion rate` in Nov 2012 is 38% higher than in Mar 2012, alongside 578% session growth and 835% order growth.
-- `/lander-1` outperforms `/home` with a 5% higher entry-page `clickthrough rate` across the full conversion funnel.
+- `/lander-1` outperforms `/home` with a 5% higher entry-page `clickthrough rate`, within a seven stage conversion funnel.